shutaozhenzhen/thetimelineproj/doc/standard-email-responses.rst

     Thanks for taking the time to report this error.

-    The problem has been fixed and and will be available in the next release.
+    The problem has been fixed and will be available in the next release.

     /The Timeline Team